xuerff/picturama/doc/geometry-concept.md

     - The center is rounded, so projected coordinates correspond to whole texture pixels even if width or height is odd.
   - Unit: texture pixels

-Screen coordinates:
+Canvas coordinates:

-  - The pixels as they are shown on the screen
+  - The pixels as they are shown on the canvas
   - Origin: The left-top corner of the canvas
+  - Unit: canvas pixels

+Display coordinates:

+  - The pixels as they are used to display the canvas
+  - Origin: The left-top corner of the canvas
-  - Unit: screen pixels (CSS would say: px)
+  - Unit: display pixels (depends on what "display" means, the detail view uses CSS px)

 Matrices